g-bulgarit/Intro-to-Computer-Networking/PA1_NoisyChannel/README.md

 2. `Channel.exe` will output params like the IP address and the port for the sender and receiver programs.
 3. Feed these params to `Sender.exe <IP> <port>` and `Receiver.exe <IP> <port>`.
 4. Follow the instructions on screen, as specified in the assignment handout.
+5. On consequitive runs, please make sure to say **yes** to the prompt in `Channel.exe` before proceeding with the other programs.

 ## **Example run-through**:
 ### In `Channel.exe`: